Access Policies

 - Sync execution — Only rows matching the access policy are synced to destinations

 The filtering is transparent and automatic.
-Users do not need to add WHERE clauses to their queries — the access policy condition is injected by the platform.
+Users do not need to add anything to their queries — the platform applies the policy’s criteria before the query runs, so restricted rows are never read out of the warehouse.

 Use Cases